zillow/ctds/docs/callproc.rst

 By default, the output parameter's type is inferred from the Python value passed to it when created.
 This can be explicitly specified using a :doc:`type wrapper class <types>`.
-Additionally, the buffer for recieving the output parameter is allocated based on the size of the value passed to :py:meth:`ctds.Parameter`.
+Additionally, the buffer for receiving the output parameter is allocated based on the size of the value passed to :py:meth:`ctds.Parameter`.
 Again using an explicit :doc:`type wrapper class <types>` is useful for indicating how large the